 Presentations should be prepared using Microsoft PowerPoint or Macintosh Keynote.
-ATA will assign a deadline for receipt of your presentation.
-All meeting presentations may be required in advance of the meeting for CME review to ensure no commercial bias or to include in our meeting program book (when appropriate).
-It is important that you provide your final presentation or at minimum a near-final draft typically 6 weeks in advance of the meeting for important CME requirements and/or ATA printing deadlines.
+ATA will assign a deadline for receipt of your presentation if needed in advance of the meeting.
+Select meeting presentations may be required in advance of the meeting for CME review to ensure no commercial bias or to include in our meeting program book (when appropriate).
+It is important that you provide your final presentation or at minimum a near-final draft as directed in advance of the meeting for important CME requirements and/or ATA printing deadlines.